 Procrastination can be seen as a form of laziness as well, as postponing tasks has a lot to do with the laziness to actually do something.
 People postpone things for several reasons, one of them is laziness.
 Procrastination and laziness have in common that different excuses prevent us from starting to do what we need to do or what we would like to do.

 How to fight procrastination?

-First off, the habit of procrastinating or postponing things reduces our chances of accomplishment.
-Plain spoken: it takes our chance to achieve whatever we desire to reach.
-In order to overcome procrastination it is very helpful to split tasks whenever these tasks seem impossible to accomplish.
+First of all, the habit of postponing things reduces our chances of accomplishment.
+Plainly spoken: it takes our chance to achieve whatever we desire to reach.
+In order to overcome procrastination, it is very helpful to split tasks whenever these tasks seem impossible to accomplish.
 Split these difficult tasks into sub-tasks.
 This will help you to tackle one sub-task after another.
 Doing so will not only enable you to get started, but it will also help to maintain your motivation to accomplish the task.

 These were four of the most common causes for laziness and ways to overcome these sorts of laziness.
 In the following you will find some more detailed tips to fight laziness:

 - Simple things first: As I already mentioned, it is important to get started with the task you want to perform in order to fight laziness effectively.
 An effective trick that helps you doing so is to start with the simple things first.
 Doing so will help you to break your inner resistance.